 Medical Alerts:

-- Many medical alert systems for seniors include a wearable panic button, often in the form of a pendant or wristband.
+- Many medical alert systems for seniors include a wearable panic button, often a pendant or wristband.
 Pressing the button alerts emergency services or designated caregivers in case of a medical emergency or fall.

 -